Safety tips for driving in the snow and ice

 Preparing for winter weather starts with your car.
 Properly winterizing your car will give you the best chance of beating the elements this winter.
 Make sure you tires are inflated and have enough tread left.
 Keep your windshield wipers in good condition and your wiper fluid topped off.
 Double check your car’s antifreeze level.
 Stock your car with winter essentials, like an ice scraper, road flares, rock salt and jumper cables.

-2. Clear Your Car
+2. Clear your car

 Before you set out, clear your car of any and all snow and ice.
 Don’t stop at just your windshield!
 Snow can slide down from your car’s roof or fly off your hood and obstruct your vision.
 It’s not only dangerous for you, it’s dangerous to others if snow or ice flies off your car.